PeterBengtson/control-tower-log-aggregator/README.md

 ### Log File Combination Algorithm
 AWS S3 surprisingly offers no built-in support for concatenating files of any sort.
 This is always left to the individual developer.
-The obvious brute-force approach of reading each log file, concatenating them together using a lambda or an instance doesn't scale well enough here and also presents problems when it comes to large log files, memory sizes, and the fairly conservative maximum size for lambda output.
+The obvious brute-force approach of reading each log file, concatenating them together in lambda or instance memory doesn't scale well enough here and also presents problems when it comes to large log files, memory sizes, and the fairly conservative maximum size for lambda output.